 Wow, how good was the 11th anniversary in 2018?!
 So many amazing memories and the perfect way to jump into another 10 years of good times rolling.

-Cape to Cape continues its evolution in 2018.
-You loved the loop course format, so that stays.
+Cape to Cape continues its evolution in 2019.
 So do many of the iconic trails which are joined this year by some new, exciting and super fun additions.

 Stage 1 is back at the iconic Cape Leeuwin lighthouse.
 Riders start and finish there, enjoying breathtaking views.

 Stage 2 is through the brilliant trail network through Boranup Forest.
 Sweet flowing trails lead into tracks with coastal views and finish at the beautiful grounds of Leeuwin Estate winery.

 Margaret River comes out en-masse to cheer you through town on Stage 3, the traditional Margaret River Special Stage a rider favourite with some of the best trails in the area.

 The much loved Middle Earth is back for Stage 4 with around 20km of single track before heading back (via a few more trails) to the Colonial Brewery to complete your journey and celebrate your achievement!

 Cape to Cape courses can only be ridden in their full format at event time.
 Locals hero’s open up their gates and allow access to their private land for the C2C riders as the event benefits the community in so many ways.
 Please respect private property and make sure we are able to continue accessing these tracks by not pre-riding the course.

 We’re rolling back the years… returning to Cape Leeuwin lighthouse for not just the start, but also the finish of this year’s first stage.
 Once the traditional start for Cape to Cape – it’s one of the most spectacular start lines in Australian mountain biking.